Punktum-dk/epp-service-specification/README.md

 Upon transfer, the contact object referring to the registrant is being evaluated for optimal handling of the related data.
 This mean that both options of transferring and cloning of contacts are evaluated for possible outcomes.
 Do note that DK Hostmaster does not implement direct transfer of contact objects as described in the "Implementation Limitations" section.

-The below matix outlines the handling strategies and there precendence by use case.
+The below matrix outlines the handling strategies and there precedence by use case.

 | Use Case                          | Contact Object Handling |
 | --------------------------------- | ----------------------- |